Orthogonalization speed-up from quantum coherence after a sudden quench: Decay scaling

-\textit{Link with dynamical phase transitions.}---The time dependence of $\abs{\nu(t)}^2$ is illustrated in Fig.~\ref{fig:LE_EqualSuperposition}, for a single particle in the limit of strong intensity $k\rightarrow+\infty$ of the delta perturbation~\footnote{$\abs{\nu(t)}^2$ is plotted instead of $\abs{\nu(t)}$ for resolution purposes}.
+In Fig.~\ref{fig:LE_EqualSuperposition} we illustrate the time dependence of $\abs{\nu(t)}^2$ for the single particle subjected to a delta perturbation, in the limit of strong intensity $k$.
+Notice that we have plotted $\abs{\nu(t)}^2$ instead of $\abs{\nu(t)}$ for resolution purposes.
 In both panels of the figure, $\abs{\nu(t)}^2$ exhibits a periodic behaviour with period $T=\pi \omega^{-1}$ for any $N$.
-This trend is characterized by periodic cusps that indicate the presence of quantum recurrences occurring at times when the quantum system returns approximately to its initial configuration.
-In the EM we report a formal derivation of the cuspid behaviour of $\abs{\nu(t)}^2$ for a significant case-study.
-The period $T$ separating two cusp singularities can be explained by noting that the minimum energy gap is $\Delta E_{\rm min}=2\hbar\omega$, which is due to the symmetry of the states.
+This trend is characterized by periodic cusps that indicate the presence of quantum recurrences occurring at times when the quantum system returns to its initial configuration.
+In Appendix \ref{sec:App_A} we report a formal derivation of the cuspid behaviour of $\abs{\nu(t)}^2$ for a relevant case-study.

+The period $T$ separating two cusp singularities can be explained by observing that the minimum energy gap of the system is $\Delta E_{\rm min}=2\hbar\omega$, which is due to the symmetry of its states.
 Therefore, the oscillation main period of $\abs{\nu(t)}^2$ is $T = \frac{2\pi}{{\rm min}(\Delta E)} = \pi$, as we numerically observed.

-As $N$ increases, the system remains at the minimum of $\abs{\nu(t)}$ for a longer duration if quantum coherence are included in the initial state, as shown in panel (a), thus highlighting a more stable orthogonalization process.
-On the contrary, without coherences, the LE does not flatten with increasing $N$ [panel (b)] but still remains peaked at $t=j\pi$ with $j=1,2,...$ exhibiting a change in the initial curvature associated with decay.
+As $N$ increases, the system's state exhibits a prolonged persistence at the condition where $|\nu(t)|$ is minimum if quantum coherence are included in the initial state, as shown in panel (a), albeit a full state-orthogonalization is not achieved.
+On the contrary, without the contribution of coherences in the initial state, the LE does not flatten with increasing $N$ [panel (b)] but still remains peaked at $t=j\pi$, with $j$ integer, exhibiting a change in the initial decay curvatures.

-The presence of periodic cusp singularities in $\abs{\nu(t)}$ suggests the occurrence of a dynamical phase transition (DPT).
-As discussed in Refs.~\cite{Andraschko2014,Heyl2018} and references therein, non-analyticities in the LE usually manifest as cusps in its time evolution~\footnote{These cusps can be interpreted in terms of the so-called Fisher zeros, complex-time zeros of the dynamical partition function, which cross the real-time axis during the system evolution.}.
-Such a circumstance is the signature of a DPT due to a Hamiltonian quench.
-In our case, the periodicity of the cusps aligns with the characteristic time scale dictated by the energy-gap structure of the perturbed system.
-This phenomenon has a universal trait in the sense that it generally manifests in a system that undergoes a sudden perturbation, whereby a sharp revival structure in the LE signals critical time-behaviours.